 Passport, Money, & Valuables

-We recommend that you get a photo copy of your passport before leaving the country and then placing it along with your valuables and extra cash and an extra credit card in the safe located in the closet of each bedroom.
+We recommend that you get a photo copy of your passport before leaving the country and then placing it along with your valuables and extra cash and an extra credit card in the safe located in each condo.
 You can use the copy of your passport and/or drivers license in case there is any need for identification.

 How far away from the airport is the resort?

 The resort is about an hour and fifteen minutes from Juan Santamaria International Airport.
-If you are driving, we will send you directions and you can also search for Los Sueños Resort in Waze or Maps.
+If you are driving, we will send you directions and you can also search for HRG Vacation in Waze or Maps.

 Where is the nearest ATM?

 There is an ATM machine located at the airport when you arrive.
 At the resort the nearest ATM is a Scotia Bank ATM located in the Marina Village.
 U.S. dollars and local currency (colones) are widely accepted everywhere and both can be taken out at any ATM.
 There is also a ATM at the supermarket Automercado, located just outside Los Sueños Resort in the Herradura shopping center.

 Where can I get groceries?